 The Ribbon is a band of tools that stretches across the top of the Excel window.
-About the vertical size of three of the old style toolbars, the Ribbon sports a number of tabs including Home, Insert, Page Layout, and others.
+About the vertical size of three of the old-style toolbars, the Ribbon sports a number of tabs including Home, Insert, Page Layout, and others.
 On each tab are groups that contain related tools.

-On the Home tab, for example, you find the Clipboard group, the Font group, and the Alignment group.
+On the Home tab, for example, you find the Clipboard group, the Font group, the Alignment group, and others.

-After you get past the Ribbon, the tabs, and the groups, you get to the tools, which are similar to the tools that existed on the old style toolbars with one major difference: their different sizes.
-Tools that are used most often are larger than less-frequently used tools.
-Half of the Clipboard group is consumed by the large Paste tool; the Cut, Copy, and Format Painter tools are much smaller.
+Within the groups are the tools, which are similar to the tools that existed on the old-style toolbars with one major difference: their different sizes.
+Tools that you use most often are larger than less-frequently used tools.
+For example, nearly half of the Clipboard group is consumed by the large Paste tool; the Cut, Copy, and Format Painter tools are much smaller.
 Microsoft determined that the Paste tool is the most used tool and thus sized it accordingly.

-The Ribbon and all its components resize dynamically as the Excel window is resized horizontally.
+The Ribbon and all its components resize dynamically as you resize the Excel window horizontally.
 Smaller Excel windows collapse the tools on compressed tabs and groups, and maximized Excel windows on large monitors show everything that's available.
 Even in a small window, all Ribbon commands remain available.
 You just may need to click a few extra times to access them.